Literacy and numeracy tests toughened for new teachers

 From September 2012, candidates will have to pass the assessments before they are permitted to begin their training courses.

-The tests are the same for both primary and secondary school teacher trainees, who must also have achieved a grade C or above in GCSE maths and English.'Toughening up'
+The tests are the same for both primary and secondary school teacher trainees, who must also have achieved a grade C or above in GCSE maths and English.

 The numeracy tests cover reading graphs and tables, as well as mental arithmetic questions including percentages and fractions.